John “Tony” Shanks

 You may call an appliance dealer or for a pre-paid $12.00 fee, the Street Department will pick the item up within city limits and recover the gas properly and dispose of the appliance.
 County residents may bring the appliance to the Street Department for disposal for a $12.00 fee.

-All mattresses and box springs must be wrapped in plastic and a $1 sticker placed on each item. $1 stickers are available for purchase at Arone Hardware, Marsh, Martin’s and McCord’s Do-it-Best.
+All mattresses and box springs must be wrapped in plastic and a $1 sticker placed on each item. $1 stickers are available for purchase at Martin’s, D&R, McCord’s Do-it-Best, and Schwering Realty.
 Mattresses and box springs are not picked up by the Street Department.

 If all of your trash does not fit in the trash toter, you may place additional trash bags with a $1 sticker on each bag near your toter.